horodenko/overcoming/README.md

 # Overcoming
-A game developed using GameMaker for coding and Aseprite for the art.
+A game developed using GameMaker for coding and Aseprite for the art, published on PlayStore.